 GM: At about a grand a month, excluding utilities, the Saint Louis Street Apartments don’t offer private balconies, but they do offer a communal one.
 The humid morning air is warm against Em’s bare chest, but one benefit to being a late riser is that it probably won’t get too much warmer into the day.

-Beyond his shared balcony, which overlooks the building’s courtyard, Em can hear the sounds of the Vieux Carré ‘rising’ to greet the Saturday morning, if such a term can honestly be said apply at the crack of noon.
+Beyond his shared balcony, which overlooks the building’s courtyard, Em can hear the sounds of the Vieux Carré ‘rising’ to greet the Friday morning, if such a term can honestly be said apply this close to the crack of noon.
 Lazy jazz from buskers playing for enjoyment as much as crowds at this hour.
 The clop-clop-clop of horses’ hooves.
 Occasional groans and slurps of coffee from nearby apartment units.
-The French Quarter collectively grouses off its Friday night hangover in anticipation of an even harder Saturday hammering.
+The French Quarter collectively grouses off its Thursday night hangover in anticipation of the always-harder Friday hammering.